 Pediatric Treatment Fees (in office sessions, subject to change):

-Initial Visit (up to 45min) (Includes the book "A Modern Day Guide to Massage for Children" by Tina Allen) $80
+Initial Visit (45-90min) (Includes the book "A Modern Day Guide to Massage for Children" by Tina Allen) $80 and up

 Subsequent Visits (up to 30min) $60